• Skip to primary navigation

 Yes, I’d like to sponsor a family!

 For residents of Mingo County, a mountainous, coal-rich rural area bordering eastern Kentucky, access to the outside world is limited.
 Many people don’t have reliable clean water or telephone service, and transportation to jobs is difficult for the large number of households that can’t afford to repair a car when it breaks down.
-Due to federal welfare constraints and unemployment from coal mine closures, poverty here is worsening.

-According to 2017 Census Department data:
+According to 2019-2023 Census Department data:

-• 42% of children live below the poverty level, a nearly 20% increase since 2010.
+• 38% of children under 18 live below the federal poverty line

 Mingo County has the dubious distinction of ranking last of 55 West Virginia counties for adverse health behaviors, including smoking, obesity, binge drinking, teenage births and motor vehicle crash deaths.
-Opioid addiction is rampant — in 2017 West Virginia had the highest rate of death due to drug overdoses of all 50 states.
+Opioid addiction is rampant — in 2021 West Virginia had the highest rate of death due to drug overdoses of all 50 states.

 Community Contact